Felipe, Juliana and Valeria joining Cumulus Roma 2021 as Student Ambassadors

 Felipe Borbón Vásquez

 Felipe is a flexible and passionate strategic designer.
 He’s studying the Design program with a communication emphasis at the Universidad de los Andes in Bogotá, Colombia.
-He has gain experience in strategic and critical design, concept ideation and human centered design for innovation.
+He has gained experience in strategic and critical design, concept ideation and human centered design for innovation.
 He feels comfortable leading multidisciplinary teams where he can mix new ways of creation to achieve real impact.
 In addition, he has been a tutor and was elected as student representative in the Design Department.

 Felipe is interested in gender and queer studies, the different faces of innovation, creative industries and all the management and design processes that compose them.
 As a gay designer he will always include a critical approach to make visible the ignored, empowering diverse identities and fighting for equity and respect.